 I GOT A CAMERA, WHAT NOW?

-Help!
-I just got a camera and everything is in alien language.
+I know, you might have just got a camera and everything is written in alien language by evil ninjas.

 Less boring stuff, more fun.

 That is what I think photography needs to be.

 But a small awareness that you need – Photography is easy to get started with, but difficult to master.
 Photographers spend years to study photography, and a lifetime to master.

 So don’t beat yourself if you don’t get things right on the first try.

 There is no need to rush in any case, just pick up the bits and pieces over time and you will master it someday.